dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 #### Understanding the Flow:

 Soon after, we recieved the prototype of the community support forum via InVision.
 We learned what features we had to test on the prototype and developed the user flow for these different features.
-Because we did not play a role in the design of the prototype, it was very important for us to be knowledgeable of the flow before we conducted any tests.
+Because we did not play a role in the design of the prototype, it was very significant for us to be familiarized with the flow before we conducted any tests.

 **We needed to test and evaluate:**